mczhuge/ICON/README.md

 ## News

-☀️ Our method supports **VGG, ResNet, PVT, Swin, CycleMLP** as encoder.
+☀️ Our method supports **VGG, ResNet, PVT, Swin, CycleMLP** as alternative encoders.

 ☀️ Our method ensembles the quick **[SOD evaltools](https://github.com/mczhuge/SOCToolbox).**

-☀️ Our method releases an efficient way to conduct **SOC dataset**.
+☀️ Our method releases an efficient way to conduct the **SOC dataset**.

-☀️ Our method can also achieve SOTA performances on **COD benchmark**.
+☀️ Our method can also achieve SOTA performance on the **COD benchmark**.

 ## Get Start
 **1. Download Datasets and Checkpoints.**